eloter01/CIS-106/Final Project/deliverable3.md

 ![sambaConnect2](sambaConnect2.png)

-#### CONGRATULATIONS!
+## CONGRATULATIONS!
 You have set up and connected to your own Samba file server!

+## Works Cited

+1. “Install and Configure Samba.”
+Ubuntu, ubuntu.com/tutorials/install-and-configure-samba.
+2. Linuxize.
+“How to Install and Configure Samba on Ubuntu 18.04.”
+Linuxize, Linuxize, 27 Jan.
+2019, linuxize.com/post/how-to-install-and-configure-samba-on-ubuntu-18-04/.
+3. Samba Documentation, www.samba.org/samba/docs/.
+4. Wallen, Jack.
+“How to Create a Samba Share on Ubuntu Server 20.04.”
+TechRepublic, TechRepublic, 17 Dec.
+2020, www.techrepublic.com/article/how-to-create-a-samba-share-on-ubuntu-server-20-04/.